Why Latency Matters: How an Audio Interface can Help

 They also offer a choice of connection types, so you can choose the type that best meets the latency needs of your system.

-What’s more, many audio interfaces offer direct monitoring functionality—this allows near zero-latency monitoring of your input sound.
+What’s more, many audio interfaces offer direct monitoring functionality—this allows for near zero-latency monitoring of your input sound.
 Direct monitoring can be a great way to avoid latency issues in a digital production environment.

 So, while latency is unavoidable in a digital audio workflow, audio interfaces can help to reduce and manage it.